Rhetimn/Cosmos/Cosmos_hub/gaia.md

 ```bash
 NODENAME=Do_not_copypaste
 ```
 ## Make your custom ports.
-You can chose from 10 to 65
+You can chose from 10 to 65.
 ```bash
 GAIA_PORT=35
 ```
-## Save and import variables
+## Save and import variables.

 ```bash
 echo "export NODENAME=$NODENAME" >> $HOME/.bash_profile